dan-agilexp/cosyrest/README.md

 # Contributions

 Feel free to submit a pull request to `master` and once merged, I will update the NuGet package.
 If I get a few merge requests I'll set up some CI to do this.

+# Possible extensions

+- Pub/Sub: Subscribe to ping messages from the Geo Cosy API and create an event handler mechanism to respond to changes of status.